Back to All Articles

 Glass and mirrors

 The fine fibres help reduce streaking, making microfibre cloths a reliable choice for mirrors, windows and glass panels.
-For best results, use a clean, slightly damp cloth followed by a dry one.
+For best results, use a clean, slightly damp microfibre cloth followed by a dry one or alternatively we have a finer pile microfibre glass cloth, specifically for glass and mirrors.

 Kitchens and food preparation areas